 8-9.
-The PCF may register with the BSF as the PCF serving this UE, if not already registered at the AM Policy Association establishment.
+If the "ProSe" feature is supported for the Npcf_UEPolicyControl service, the PCF may register with the BSF as the PCF serving this UE, if not already registered at the AM Policy Association establishment.
 This is performed by using the Nbsf_Management_Register operation, providing as inputs the SUPI, the GPSI, if available, and the PCF end points related to the Npcf_AMPolicyAuthorization service.